 - Transarticular screws

-However, as the surgical procedures are invasive and more expensive, doctors generally begin with more conservative treatments at first before resorting to invasive surgery.
+However, as surgical procedures are invasive and more expensive, doctors generally begin with more conservative treatments first.

 3. Physical Therapy

 Another effective method for CICS is physical therapy.
-Doctors generally suggest physical therapy along with chiropractic care for best results.
+Doctors generally suggest physical therapy along with chiropractic care.
 It involves:

 - Posture education

 - Soft tissue mobilization

 Your doctor might advise wearing a cervical collar or a brace depending on the severity of your condition.